frozenjava/EvilPortalNano/README.md

 * Add ability to create portals on an SD card and move between SD and Internal storage easily
 * Make white listed and authorized clients IP addresses clickable like SSIDs in PineAP
 * Write up some helpful information so people can just start using the module
+* Consolidate all portal info into a single portal_name.json file

 ## Release History